Development of this quiz is in progress.

 Question 4 |

-A | Develop project cost management plan. |
+A | Develop project requirements and create project scope statement. |

 Question 4 Explanation: